 There are certain expectations growing up in an Asian household.
 My Dad wanted the triple threat.
 A doctor, an accountant and a lawyer.
 (No – not the only son juggling three jobs but across myself and my two sisters, Samantha & Natalie) Three siblings each of whom could take on the mantle of these rather distinguished high powered careers.
 Of course, in reality, neither of us decided to head into these well-established career paths.
 However, I did work at the biggest law firm in the world.
 Although it was in IT.
-I will grasp onto any straw I possibly can, surely this does count.
+(I will grasp onto any straw I possibly can – people!)

 If I was going to choose a career path perhaps people would believe accountancy would have been the one to bet the house on.
 After all, it is extremely closely linked to my current occupation as a Business Analyst.
 While shopping around for a new mobile phone contract with Three I went to the EE store in Slough for some